anju1jacob/PRODUCT_MANAGEMENT_ANGULAR/README.md

 # PRODUCTMANAGEMENT

+## Overview

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.7.
+Product Management System with CRUD operations using Angular, JSON Server (or Firebase), and reactive forms.

+## Features
+• Display a list of products on the Home page. <br>
+• Each product item should show the name, price, and a "View" button. <br>
+• Provide buttons to navigate to the Create Product and Edit Product pages.

 ## Development server